 - Almost all modern WordPress themes are now responsive, so consider switching to one.

 - If using other platforms (like PhotoShelter, Smugmug, Zenfolio etc), make sure your site template is responsive, and test it in Google’s free tool to confirm.

 - Avoid software that is not compatible with mobile devices (aka: no flash)

 - Increase your font-sizes, make the text readable without zooming

 - Work on your site’s performance, it’s even more important for mobile users

-- Use Google Webmaster Tools and it’s “Search Traffic > Mobile Usability” section
+- Use Google Search Console and it’s “Search Traffic > Mobile Usability” section

 Hope this was a little eye-opening.
 You can leave a comment with any questions, glad to help.